Felipe-Aristizabal/Felipe-Aristizabal/README.md

 # Hello, I'm Andrés Aristizábal! 👋

 ## About Me 🚀
-I'm currently wrapping up my seventh semester in Multimedia Engineering at the **Universidad Autónoma de Occidente**.
+I'm currently wrapping up my eight semester in Multimedia Engineering at the **Universidad Autónoma de Occidente**.
 I'm passionate about the power of Python and its applications in Machine Learning and Deep Learning.
 I'm also a dedicated gamer and programmer, with a strong interest in developing games using C#.